I am Lilla, and I have been developing software in Go since 2016. I joined [Kubeshop](http://www.kubeshop.io) this April as a backend engineer.

 I am not going to dive into the features of SoapUI here - the [documentation](https://www.soapui.org/docs/) does a better job at that.
 Just note that SoapUI, despite the name, is great for testing APIs using a variety of popular protocols and technologies like SOAP, REST, GraphQL, MQTT, JDBC, etc.

-The SoapUI executor integrated into Testkube runs functional tests.
+The SoapUI executor integrated into Testkube allows for functional testing.
 It is the most widespread type of tests, and there was already a [Docker image provided by SmartBear](https://hub.docker.com/r/smartbear/soapuios-testrunner).
 So I needed to add a wrapper around it, and make sure that I called the executor correctly there.

 SoapUI tests fit perfectly into Testkube